ioquatix/build-uri/README.md

 uri = Build::URI[value]
 ```

-Is it a local file?
+Is it a local path or a (potentially) remote resource?

 ```ruby
 if uri.local?